Fulfillment of Abrahamic Promises

 24 So the children went in and possessed the land, and thou subduedst before them the inhabitants of the land, the Canaanites, and gavest them into their hands, with their kings, and the people of the land, that they might do with them as they would.

 In verse 23 we see the fulfillment of the promise to the fathers, Abraham, Isaac and Jacob.
-The children of Israel were as “the stars of heaven” and they were brought into the land promised, that they should possess it.
+The children of Israel were as “the stars of heaven” and they were brought into the land promised, and they possessed it.

 Extent of David and Solomon’s Kingdom